 She is currently an independent director of Repsol, S.A., Chairwoman of the Auditing Committee and a member of the Sustainability Committee.
-She is also Patron and Chairwoman of the Appointments Committee at the "Plan International" Foundation, a Member of the Institute of Directors and Administrators (ICA) and a Member of the Spanish Managers Association (AED).
+She is also Patron and Chairwoman of the Appointments Committee at the "Plan International" Foundation, a member of the Strategic Board at the CEIT Technological Centre (Basque Country), a member of the Institute of Directors and Administrators (ICA) and a member of the Spanish Managers Association (AED).